ppy/osu-wiki/wiki/List_of_Guides/Live_streaming_osu!/en.md

 -   `Use CBR`: Has to be checked for using OBS with twitch!
 -   `Enable CBR padding`: If you want to be able to change your bitrate while streaming, disable it.
 -   `Quality Balance` is disabled due to Constant Bit Rate (CBR).
 -   `Use Custom Buffer Size`: Unless you have a stable internet connection and a decent PC, you should leave it turned off.
-You can set it to double the size of your bitrate to raise your streaming quality a bit.
-(Less artifacts and noises on fast movements).
 -   `Max Bitrate(kb/s)`: This is the most important setting, as it determines in what resolution you can stream.
-But it is very dependent on your connection speed and stability.
-Do some [speedtest](https://speedtest.net) or, for more exact values, [ShaperProbe](https://www.cc.gatech.edu/grads/p/partha/diffprobe/shaperprobe.html) to determine your maximal bitrate.
-Usually, you should only use ~50 % of you maximal upload for streaming or your viewers might experience *lag*.
-Also if you use high bitrate, the data required would be *heavy* for slow connection spectators (128kb/s connection on 1mb/s stream).
-However, please note that Twitch recommends you stay at 3000 kb/s as a maximum.
+However, it is very dependent on your connection speed and stability.
+Do a [speedtest](https://speedtest.net) or, for more exact values, [ShaperProbe](https://www.cc.gatech.edu/grads/p/partha/diffprobe/shaperprobe.html) to determine your maximal bitrate.
+Usually, you should only use ~50% of you maximal upload for streaming or your viewers might experience lag.
+If you use high bitrate, the data required would be heavy.
+Please note that Twitch recommends you stay at 3000 kb/s as a maximum.

 Some standard bitrate-resolution recommendations (for 30fps):